samyajithm/ngCart/README.md

   * Home page with list of products.
   * Add items to Cart.
   * Hover over cart icon to view items in the cart.
-  * Each item in quart will have a subtotal and grand total.
+  * Each item in cart will have a subtotal and grand total.
 On clicking checkout a mock of successful order is shown.
   * Cart icon show a badge with number of items in cart.
   * Mark items as Favorite.
   * Hover over Favorite icon to view wish list in a popover.